Nohitha-18/-Non-Invasive-Glucose-Monitoring-System/README.md

 # 🩺Non-Invasive-Glucose-Monitoring-System
----

 ## 📌 Overview

 This project presents a prototype system for estimating blood glucose levels using a **non-invasive optical method**.
-Unlike traditional finger-prick methods, this system uses **infrared light interaction with human tissue** to detect variations related to glucose concentration.
+Unlike traditional finger-prick methods, this system uses infrared light interaction with human tissue to estimate glucose concentration.

 ---

 ## 🚀 Objective

-To develop a simple, low-cost, and user-friendly system that reduces the need for invasive glucose monitoring and enables continuous observation.
+To design a simple and low-cost system that reduces the need for invasive glucose monitoring and enables convenient and continuous measurement.

 ---